AliSawari/code-review/README.md

 ## Helpers

-as mentioned before, i have created a new folder, **helpers**. in this folder i have created a few helping functions to help me better code. in this folder you'll find **shouldHave** and **validateEmail** files.
+as mentioned before, i have created a new folder, **helpers**. in this folder i have created a few helping functions to help me write better code. in this folder you'll find **shouldHave** and **validateEmail** files.

-**shouldHave** is a simple function that takes 2 arguments and gives back 2. the first is the body and the second is the required params. as you can see it will look for the required params in the provided body, and it will make a log out of the current data. so if the notFound array is not empty, that means there is a missing params in the sent body.
+**shouldHave** is a simple function that takes 2 arguments and gives back 2. the first is the body and the second is the required params. as you can see in `shouldHave.ts` it will look for the required params in the provided body, and it will make a log out of the current data. so if the notFound array is not empty, that means there is a missing params in the sent body.

 **validateEmail** is a function that uses RegExp to look for a valid email. it takes one argument and transforms it to string and searches that string for a valid email format.

 ## REST response codes and messages

-I added HTTP response codes and messages to all of the responses to keep the APIs more easy to use.
+I have added HTTP response codes and messages to all of the responses to keep the APIs readable and easy to use.

 ## Environments and Config